briancappello/flask-unchained/docs/tutorial/02_views_templates_and_static_assets.rst

    git status
    git commit -m 'enable CSRF protection'

 Cool.
-Let's move on to :doc:`db` in preparation for installing the Security Bundle.
+Let's move on to :doc:`03_db` in preparation for installing the Security Bundle.